mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `myShape, ok := g.(circle)`.
 The variable `ok` will be set to `true` or `false` to indicate whether `g` refers to a `circle` object.
-If it does not, a panic will not be triggered.
+If it does not, no panic will be triggered.

 Here is an example of a custom collection that can hold values of any type.
 It's a basic linked list.